-Below are some of the ways different cryptocurrency platforms, cryptocurrency exchanges and ecosystems are trying to solve the liquidity problem:
+Below are some of the ways different cryptocurrency platforms, cryptocurrency exchanges, and ecosystems are trying to solve the liquidity problem:

-Of course switching from one wallet to another by a user or switching from one exchange to another so that a user can make a conversion of one crypto to another or in order to enjoy other services, can spell huge problems for a single on-chain cryptocurrency platform because users will have to stop activity on that platform and move to other platforms that support services of their wish or benefit.
+Of course switching from one wallet to another by a user or switching from one exchange to another so that a user can make a conversion of one crypto to another or in order to enjoy other services, can spell huge problems for a single on-chain cryptocurrency platform because users will have to stop activity on that platform and move to other platforms that support the services of their wish or benefit.
 Hence we have tokens/altcoins/crypto with multi-wallet and multi-asset support on different platforms.
-This is a liquidity solution for individual crypto platform.
+This is a liquidity solution for the individual crypto platform.

-Many crypto exchanges for instance want to list/support as many tokens for purchase and trading and conversion as possible without the user having to leave the platform.
+Many crypto exchanges, for instance, want to list/support as many tokens for purchase and trading and conversion as possible without the user having to leave the platform.
 A platform could also accept as many tokens as possible for payment.
 Platforms also support as many wallet providers as possible and as many reserves as possible so users can just log into their wallets and link to other systems without ever leaving.

 2. Making easy token-to-token convertibility and platform-to-platform compatibility